Estudos Económicos

 • Declining working population from 2020 onwards, despite immigration

-• Strong dependence on international energy imports (e.g. 39% of all German gas imports come from Russia)
+• Strong dependence on international energy imports (share of net imports in domestic consumption was 64% in 2021)

-• Capacity constraints, insufficient investment (especially in internet accessibility) and venture capital limit productivity gains
+• Capacity constraints, insufficient investment (especially in internet accessibility) and venture capital limits productivity gains

 Risk assessment